-4. Food Research and Action Center. (n.d.).
-National School Lunch Program fact sheet.
-Retrieved from: http://frac.org/federal-foodnutrition-programs/national-school-lunch-program

-4. As cited on kidsdata.org, Self-Sufficiency Standard, 2011.
+6. As cited on kidsdata.org, Self-Sufficiency Standard.
 Insight Center for Community Economic Development and Dr. Diana Pearce, California Family Economic Self-Sufficiency Standard.
 Center for Women's Welfare, School of Social Work, University of Washington.

 - How Children Are Faring

-Nearly 60% of all public school students in California are eligible for free or reduced price school meals (meaning their household incomes are less than about $41,000 for a family of four), according to 2012 data.
-This equates to almost 3.5 million low-income students statewide, an increase from about 3.2 million (51%) in 2007.
-County and school district data show increases, as well; between 2007 and 2012, percentages rose in almost all counties and in about 80% of school districts with available data.
-At the county level, the percentage of students eligible for free/reduced price meals ranged from 25% to 79% in 2013.
+Nearly 60% of all public school students in California are eligible for free or reduced price school meals (meaning their household incomes are less than about $43,000 for a family of four), according to 2013 data.
+This equates to just over 3.5 million low-income students statewide, an increase from about 3.2 million (51%) in 2007.
+County and school district data show increases, as well; between 2007 and 2013, percentages rose in almost all counties and in about 80% of school districts with available data.
+At the county level, the percentage of students eligible for free/reduced price meals ranged from 27% to 79% in 2013.
 Many more students are eligible for free meals than for reduced price meals.
 In 2013, almost 3 million students (50% of all students) were eligible for free meals, while just over 500,000 (9%) were eligible for reduced price meals.

 - Policy Implications

-School breakfast and lunch programs have the potential to provide low-income children with nutritious and affordable meals.
+Food and nutrition assistance programs have the potential to increase food security and provide low-income children with nutritious and affordable meals.
 However, these programs are not used by many children who are eligible (1).
-In California public schools, for example, school breakfast programs do not reach 70% of the state’s 3.4 million low-income students (1).
-Several challenges hinder enrollment and participation, including paperwork issues and stigma (2).
-In addition, high levels of salt, fat, and sugar in school lunches have contributed to the nationwide childhood obesity epidemic (3).
+In California public schools, for example, school breakfast programs do not reach 70% of the state’s 3.4 million low-income students (2).
+Several challenges hinder enrollment and participation, including paperwork issues and stigma (3).
+In addition, high levels of salt, fat, and sugar in school lunches have contributed to the nationwide childhood obesity epidemic (4).

 According to research and subject experts, policy-related actions that could improve nutrition assistance participation, and the quality of the meals themselves, include:

-*ii*